How to remove ?m=1 suffix from blogger url

 - Save the changes.

-This canonical tag tells search engines that the main version of your blog is without the m=1
+This canonical tag tells search engines that the main version of your blog is without the m=1 or m=0 suffix.

 Method 3: Modify the Blogger Mobile Template Settings